Microcirculation Structure and Function

 - Larger lymphatics also have smooth muscle cells.

-- Spontaneous and stretch-activated vasomotion is present which serves to "pump" lymph.
+- Spontaneous and stretch-activated vasomotion is present which serves to "pump" lymph out of the tissue.

 - Sympathetic nerves can modulate vasomotion and cause contraction.